beheshty/TodoList/README.md

 - [ ] ⚙️ Automatic Unit of Work – Streamline transaction management across repositories

 - [ ] 🧩 Add Mapperly – Use it as the mapping library for cleaner and faster projections

+- [ ] 📊 OpenTelemetry for logging – Standardized distributed tracing and structured logs